HomeRIDEFAQs ► Answer

 Applies to: RIDE 1.7.3 and later

-Flippy disks are two-sided floppies intended for single-sided drives – to work with the other side (reading/writing/formatting), one simply has to "flip" the disk over and plug it in "upside down".
-The following is an illustration of a such a disk, and note two index holes on either side.
+Flippy disks are two-sided floppies intended for single-sided drives – to work with the other side (reading/writing/formatting), one simply has to turn the disk over and plug it in "upside down" – hence the term "flippy."
+The following is an illustration of such a disk, and note two index holes on either side.
+Two index holes is the ideal state, however, there are flippy disks which have just one index hole, and which, of course, cause the most problems.

 Problems reading flippy disks on double-sided 5.25" drives:

-2. Head 1 captures the signal in reverse.
+1. Head 1 (upper head in double-sided drives) captures the signal in reverse.

 If you want to modify your double-sided drive to read flippy disks directly: